razum2um/django-file-formpreview/README.md

 In the second POST step it uses path given in the hidden *_path fields.

-Additionally, it can render some fields from original form, if they are subclassed from ``PreviewField``
+Additionally, it can render some fields from original form, if they are subclassed from ``PreviewField`` as *_preview fields

 Security
 --------